KironStylo/WeatherApp/README.md

 1) Create packages for specific app features and divide each package into three layers: presentation, domain, and data.
 2) Make Search screen more intuitive by adding a checkbox at the end of a city so users know from what city they're getting weather data.
 3) Search screen uses UIStates and UIEvents which are handled by the viewmodel.
 This means the screen can be previewed or tested.
+4) Weather screen displays forecast information up to 7 days.
+Current Weather Box changes depending on what time or date has been selected, so Users can get more information about the weather at a certain point of time within the forecast.
+5) Weather view model uses StateFlow to retrieve forecast data from a Use Case which combines both API calls (Timezone and Weather APIs) in one.